simon-moon/vue_webpack_boilerplate/README.md

-# KPE Vue.js Application Framework
+# Vue.js Application Framework

-> Demo: Kaplanfinancial.com as Vue.js App
+> A scalable boilerplate for large applications in Vue.js.
+Using Webpack with Babel 6, Hot-Reload, and ESLint on-save; Test suite with Karma/Mocha/Jasmine featuring e2e testing via Nightwatch and in-browser testing with PhantomJS.
+Includes Bootstrap-sass (Bootstrap3.
+Also integrated with the Contentful CMS SDK for rapid prototyping.

 ## Build Setup